 It’s important to keep your computers up to date as technology advances, especially for the most high-tech areas of your business.
 In general, where information technology is concerned, “newer” equals faster and more secure.
 Your computers may experience heavy—and increasing—demand from:

-- programs that use more and more memory
+- Apps that use more and more memory

 Faster computers may make your company more efficient, and up-to-date technology can help protect your business from the risk of data breaches.

-From sewing machines for tailors to freezers for caterers, almost every business depends on specialized equipment, and it needs to operate at peak efficiency for the venture to be successful.
-When your equipment starts requiring frequent maintenance and repairs or no longer meets safety or environmental standards, it's time to replace it.
+From sewing machines for tailors to freezers for caterers, almost every business depends on specialized equipment—and it needs to operate at peak efficiency for the venture to be successful.
+When your equipment starts requiring frequent maintenance and repairs, or if it no longer meets safety or environmental standards, it’s time to replace it.
 Even if your current equipment is still serviceable, consider whether upgrading could help elevate productivity and sales.
-If you're considering whether to either buy or lease equipment, you may decide that you can't afford much upfront cost or need equipment that must be upgraded every few years, so leasing may be for you.
-However, buying may be better if you can afford a down payment and the equipment is expected to have a long usable lifespan.

-- How does the amount of a mortgage payment compare to your current rent?
+- How does the mortgage payment compare to your current rent?

 - How long do you intend to stay in the location?